 Epson is a global leader in printers, projectors, and imaging technology.
 As a Vendor Central brand, Epson faced limited visibility into keyword-level demand, making it difficult to allocate advertising spend efficiently and identify true growth opportunities.

-Nectar enabled access to Brand Search Query Performance data for Epson, providing visibility into keyword-level purchase share and competitive positioning that was previously unavailable in Vendor Central.
+Enabled access to Brand Search Query Performance data, providing visibility into keyword-level purchase share and competitive positioning.

-Search query data was analyzed to identify where Epson was over-indexed, under-indexed, or losing share.
-This surfaced clear demand gaps and areas where spend was inefficient or non-incremental.
+Analyzed search query data to identify where Epson was over-indexed, under-indexed, or losing share, surfacing demand gaps and inefficient spend.

-Keywords and products were reclassified based on measurable demand and opportunity.
-Newer and higher-margin products were aligned with search terms where Epson had room to gain incremental share.
+Reclassified keywords and products based on measurable demand and opportunity.
+Aligned newer and higher-margin products with search terms where incremental share could be gained.

-Budget was shifted away from low-impact keywords and products toward high-intent search terms with validated growth potential.
-Total ad spend was kept nearly flat while improving efficiency.
+Shifted budget away from low-impact coverage toward high-intent search terms with validated growth potential, while keeping total spend nearly flat.

-Purchase share and performance were tracked post-reallocation to ensure gains were incremental and sustained, allowing for continued refinement without expanding budget.
+Tracked purchase share and performance post-reallocation to ensure gains were incremental and sustained.

-During Q4, Amazon’s most competitive period, Epson’s restructured advertising delivered measurable gains without expanding budget.
+During Q4, Amazon’s most competitive period, Epson’s restructured advertising delivered measurable growth without expanding the budget.

 Ad-attributed sales increased by 153%.